ralyodio/git-deploy-node/README.md

 	ssh example.com

-this is where you will deploy to
+This is where you will deploy to

 	mkdir p ~/deploy/example.com